What is the Human Condition?

 “This idea of how everything is interconnected, and the impermanence of things… It sums up the human condition to me, and it helps me on my path.” — Jeff Bridges

 The human condition is all the characteristics and events that make up the essentials of human existence.

-We are born, and then we grow, and eventually face our mortality.
+We are born, and then we grow and eventually face our mortality.

 Our lives consist of emotions, aspirations, and conflicts.

 The biological aspects of being human (birth, growth, and death) are the same for every human on the planet.

 Some of us live longer than others, but eventually, we all reach the end of our lives.

 The circumstances that happen between birth and death are vastly different for each of us, but most of us experience similar emotions.

 My daughter is going through a pretty tough breakup right now with her girlfriend of two years.

 I was trying to explain to her how she will be ok, and she said to me, “What do you know about this?
-Dad was your first serious relationship and you are still married!
+Dad was your first serious relationship, and you are still married!
 The boyfriends you had in high school were not serious relationships.”

 She is not wrong, but the two years I spent being repeatedly rejected by the boy I thought I loved in high school hurt… a lot.

-I cried more tears than I ever should have because the person I loved didn’t love me back.
+I cried more than I should have because the person I loved didn’t love me back.

 But just as our experiences differ, so does the definition of the things that make up who we are.

 Others define their identity based on their religion (or lack of one) and the philosophies they believe.

 We each use our own perspectives to see the world and define the human condition.